Lactarius tabidus: Description

 Lactarius tabidus has a convex cap of between 2.5 and 7 centimetres across, sometimes with a central umbo, that flattens with age.
 In colour, it varies between liver and a dull chestnut, and the surface is dry and matt.
 The margin is often has tiny lobes, and can be crimped or crisped.
 The stem typically measures between 3 and 7 centimetres in height, and is between 4 and 8 millimetres in width.
 In colour, the stem varies between a reddish-brown and brick coloured.
 The thin layer of flesh in the cap is a white-tinged pinkish buff colour, and the stem and cap become hollow with age.
 The pale buff gills are slightly decurrent, and with age become a deep buff to pale ochre colour, sometimes with a slight mauve colouration.
 The milk is white, drying yellow.
 The milk stains fabric a sulphur yellow colour in minutes.

 The spore print is cream, while the spores themselves are broadly elliptic with large warts.
 Most warts are joined by thin to thickish ridges, forming a very incomplete network.
 Other warts are isolated.
 The spores measure between 8 and 9 by between 6 and 7 micrometres in volume.

 Edibility

 The fruit bodies of L. tabidus are considered inedible.
 The milk has bitter and acrid taste, with a slightly hot aftertaste.
 The fact that the white milk dries yellow is an indicator that it may be poisonous.

-Distribution
+Distribution and ecology

 Lactarius tabidus can be found under pine or birch in autumn.
 It is common in southern Britain, becoming rarer northwards.
 It can also be found in North America.
 It grows best in leaf litter or Sphagnum moss.

+Adults of the pleasing fungus beetle Tritoma angulata have been recorded from this mushroom, but it does not seem to be a regular food source for them.